atsign-foundation/noports/docs/ssh-no-ports/guides/installs-at-scale.md

 `https://filebin.net/s2w5r6gwemmz5kvi/_ssh_1_key.atKeys.aes`

 It is worth noting that the `@` gets translated to a `_` but that does not effect the script.
-Using this site has the advantage that the URL is hidden, and it uses TLS plus you can delete the files once completed.
+Using this site has the advantage that the URL is hidden, and it uses TLS—plus you can delete the files once completed.

-At this point you can derive the URL of the encrypted atKeys file and put it in the `install.sh` file headers
+At this point you can derive the URL of the encrypted atKeys file and put it in the `install.sh` file headers.

 ```
 export ATKEYS_URL="http://192.168.1.61:8080/@ssh_1_key.atKeys.aes"